-You’ve got loads of features that mix the hardware with software, including Night Mode for taking detailed shots in extremely low light, Portrait Mode to add fake depth of field, and Apple’s Smart HDR and Deep Fusion systems mix data from multiple images every time you press the button in order to create sharper and better-exposed shots.
+There are a lot of features that combine hardware with software, including Night Mode for detailed shots in extremely low light, Portrait Mode to add fake depth of field, and Apple’s Smart HDR and Deep Fusion systems to mix data from multiple images every time you press the button, creating create sharper and better-exposed shots.

 The big difference in iPhone 11 vs iPhone 11 Pro as far as the cameras are concerned is that the Pro and Pro Max models add a telephoto lens, which is a 2x zoom compared to the wide, with a f/2.0 aperture.
-This also provides the one other notable difference from the iPhone 11, which is that the Pro can take Portrait Mode shots with anything as the subject, because it uses its bigger array of lenses to create a real depth map and detect edges in 3D; the iPhone 11 can only take Portrait Mode shots of people and pets, because it uses software-based detection to detect edges and estimate the depth map.
+This makes for the one other notable difference, which is that the Pro can take Portrait Mode shots with anything as the subject because it uses its bigger array of lenses to create a real depth map and detect edges in 3D; the iPhone 11 can only take Portrait Mode shots of people and pets because it uses software-based detection to detect edges and estimate the depth map.

 The front cameras on iPhone 11 and 11 Pro are identical, too – a 12MP sensor with f/2.2 lens.
 You can take 4K video at 60fps on any camera of all iPhone 11 models.
 There’s no true HDR video recording, but Apple does use ‘Extended Dynamic Range’ to better capture difficult exposures in scenes.
 It’s like recording in HDR but outputting to SDR using the extra information captured for a stronger balance.

 iPhone 11 vs iPhone 11 Pro: performance

-All iPhone 11 models use Apple’s A13 Bionic processor, at the same speed, with the same 4GB of RAM.
-This was the fastest phone processor on the planet when the iPhone 11 models were released.
-And while it was surpassed by Apple’s own A14 processor in iPhone 12.
+All three iPhone 11 models use Apple’s A13 Bionic processor, at the same speed, with the same 4GB of RAM.
+This was the fastest phone processor on the planet when the phone were released, not surpassed until Apple’s follow-up, the A14 processor in iPhone 12.
 It remains a very strong chip, near laptop strength in terms of power.
 It can handle 4K video editing, processing large files, opening and editing complex images with real-time changes, and, well, messaging and stuff, is that what phones used to be for?